davquar/HumanCount/README.md

 ### Terminal output

-In case of alarms, in addition to the visual signals (colored circles in the right bottom, and colored distances), there is a terminal output that can be logged:
+In addition to the visual signals (colored circles in the right bottom, and colored distances), alarms are logged to `stdout`.

 ![image-20220114170403252](docs/terminal-alarms.png)